DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 The new labels are clearer and more concise.

-We changed “No degree” to “No bachelor’s degree, or equivalent” because:
+We changed “No degree” to “No bachelor’s degree, or equivalent” because it:

-- matches what candidate’s are asked
+- matches what candidates are asked
-- it’s more specific - for example, a foundation degree is not accepted, for
+- is more specific - for example, a foundation degree is not accepted

-### Changing “Communication and scheduling” to “Communication, attendance and scheduling”
+### Changing ‘communication and scheduling’ to ‘communication, attendance and scheduling’

-In the tree test, we asked users to select the right option for when the candidate did not show up for their interview.
+In the tree test, we asked users what reason they would choose if a candidate did not show up for their interview.

-44 people took the correct path.
-But 17 people chose ‘other’ indicating that the label did not work well enough.
+44 people chose the category ‘communication and scheduling’ and then ‘did not attend interview’.
+But 17 people instead chose the category ‘other’.
+This indicated that the name of the category did not work well enough.

-So we changed “Communication and scheduling” to “Communication, attendance and scheduling” to make it clearer.
+So we changed ‘communication and scheduling’ to ‘communication, attendance and scheduling’ to make it clearer.

-### Changing “Presentation skills” to “Teaching demonstration”

-Our analysis shows that 14% of applications are rejected due to performance at interview.

-We asked users to reject an application on the basis that the candidate did not perform well at interview.
-Some users did not instantly tick “Teaching knowledge and ability”.
-They said that most of the reasons are applicable before the interview.

-We considered changing the label to “Teaching knowledge, ability and interview”.
-But we decided not to because it could cause hesitation.
-For example, if the reason the user is looking for is “Did not attend interview” which is within “Communication, attendance and scheduling”.

-We did change “Presentation skills” to “Teaching demonstration” to broaden the reason so that it can be used for different things relating to the candidate’s demonstration.

 ### Changing the reasons within “Teaching knowledge and ability”